cayennes/cayennes.github.com/yarncraft/combination.markdown

 can't figure out how to convert to combination knitting, you have two options.
 The first is knitting the standard way for just that part.
 The second is to re-orient all of the relevant stitches so that the leading leg is in front, and then follow the directions.
-If you do this for a bit, you will see how it is supposed to work and it likely becomes more clear how to create the correct pattern without needing to re-orient as many stitches.
+If you do either of these for a bit, you will see how it is supposed to work and it likely becomes more clear how to create the correct pattern without needing to re-orient as many stitches.

 ## Increases